Confluence (software): Features

-eWeek cited in 2011 such new features in version 4 as auto-formatting and auto-complete, unified wiki and WYSIWYG, social network notifications and drag and drop integration of multimedia files.
+In 2011, eWeek cited new features in version 4 such as auto-formatting and auto-complete, unified wiki and WYSIWYG, social network notifications and drag and drop integration of multimedia files.
 Use cases include basic enterprise communication, collaboration workspaces for knowledge exchange, social networking, Personal Information Management and project management.
 The German newspaper Computerwoche from IDG Business Media compares it to Microsoft SharePoint and finds it "a good starting point" as a platform for social business collaboration, while SharePoint is better suited to companies with more structured processes.

 Confluence includes setting up CSS templates for styles and formatting for all pages, including those imported from Word documents.
 Built in search allows queries by date, the page's author, and content type such as graphics.

 The tool has add-ons for integration with standard formats, with a flexible programmable API allowing expansion.
 The software is relevant as an outline tool for requirements that can be linked to tasks in the Jira issue tracker by the same company.